hisubram/mobilefoundation/index.md

 After you create an instance of the {{site.data.keyword.mobilefoundation_short}}: Developer, you can start building your mobile channel by completing the following steps.

-* You can instantly access and work with the MobileFirst Server.
+* You can instantly access and work with the Mobile Foundation Server.

-  This selection provisions an {{site.data.keyword.mfserver_long_notm}} with the following settings:
+  This selection creates an {{site.data.keyword.mfserver_long_notm}} with the following settings:
   *	1 GB of memory.
 This size is enough for development, light testing activities and small scale production workloads.

-  * To access the MobileFirst Server using CLI you will need the credentials, which are available when you click **Service credentials** from the left navigation pane of the IBM Cloud console.
+  * To access the Mobile Foundation Server using CLI you'll need the credentials, which are available when you click **Service credentials** from the left navigation pane of the IBM Cloud console.

 ### For {{site.data.keyword.mobilefoundation_short}}: Professional Per Device plan
 {: #buildchannelprofdeviceplan}